samuelcolvin/em2/SPEC.md

 Maybe when a user's name is entered, search should try and find that name in the address book and substitute the email address to allow search for that user.

+## search changes on actions

+* `conv:create` - just create
+* `conv:publish` - update keys and add all participants to `user_ids`
+* `subject:modify` - new search entry with just subject
+* `message:add` - new search entry with just message and files
+* `message:modify` - new search entry with just message and files
+* `participant:add` - new search entry with just new participant, update all existing entries to include user id
+* `participant:remove` - blank search entry to just adjust the user ids